le-cds/connectiq-faceymcwatchface/COOKBOOK.md

 3. Find and add an appropriate icon to `resources/fonts/symbols_font.afdesign`, export the font bitmap and register your icon in `symbols_font.fnt`.
 4. Export the new icon as a 32x32 pixel icon in `resources/drawables`.
 You’ll find the expected file name in the appropriate `drawables_xxx.xml` file.
 5. Implement your behaviour by adding a class in `source/ui/indicators` or `source/ui/meters`.
 The expected class name can be found in the appropriate factory function in `source/generated/XXXFactory.mc`.
+6. Mention the new behaviour in `README.md` and `promo/store_description.txt`.

-## Adding a Color Theme
+## Adding a Colour Theme

-Adding color themes is almost like adding indicator / meter behaviors, but easier.
+Adding colour themes is almost like adding indicator / meter behaviours, but easier.
 It does, however, also requires a Python 3 installation.
 Do this:

-1. Add your color theme to `source/themes.json`.
+1. Add your colour theme to `source/themes.json`.
 Always add new themes to the end of the list.
 2. Run the `generate_themes.py` script in the project's root folder.

 Done!
 Yay!